 24. Silver and Rose Gold

-Want a quitter take on bright white?
-Choose a silvery shade with some rose gold babylights, which, when worn with a baby bang and a lobbed length, gives a new meaning to pretty in punk.
+Want a quieter take on bright white?
+Choose a silvery shade with some rose gold babylights which, when worn with a baby bang and a lobbed length, give a new meaning to pretty in punk.

 25. Beachy Texture

 Subtle crimping and a slightly damp finish give this bleached blonde shag haircut a surf-to-turf appeal.

 Amp up the beachy texture with a few spritzes of Suave Dry Texture Finishing Spray.

 26. Choppy Bangs

 A full crown area gets broken up with some point-cutting at the fringe and temples.
 Points for a multi-tonal blonde shade!

 A crescent-moon fringe—a big trend in the ’70s—features longer layers at the temples, which give this shag a more flattering silhouette.